kyxap1/starred/README.md

 ## Go

+- [go-camo](https://github.com/arachnys/go-camo) - An SSL/TLS proxy for insecure static assets to circumvent mixed content warnings.
+Based on `go-camo`, and `camo`.
 - [slack-advanced-exporter](https://github.com/grundleborg/slack-advanced-exporter) - A tool for exporting additional data from Slack that is missing from the official data export.
 - [tf2pulumi](https://github.com/pulumi/tf2pulumi) - A tool to convert Terraform projects to Pulumi TypeScript programs
 - [direnv](https://github.com/direnv/direnv) - Unclutter your .profile